Chronic Otitis Media - Cholesteatoma and Perforations

 Management of cholesteatoma is usually surgical although some patients are not fit for surgery or decline it.

-There are many types of operation used to explore the ear and remove cholesteatoma e.g. atticoantrostomy, combined approach mastoidectomy and cortical mastoidectomy but an understanding of these is outside your curriculum.
-However, you should remember these two operations as they are amongst the commonest:
+There are many types of operation used to explore the ear and remove cholesteatoma but an understanding of all of these is outside your curriculum.
+However, you should remember these three operations as they are amongst the commonest:

 1. Atticotomy.
 Used when the disease is limited to the attic region i.e. is relatively small